home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

 The `totalconnect` integration provides connectivity with TotalConnect alarm systems used by many alarm companies.

-## Setup TotalConnect User
+## Prerequisites

-Login to the [TotalConnect website](https://totalconnect2.com) and create a "standard" Total Connect user account specifically for use with Home Assistant.
+Log in to the [TotalConnect website](https://totalconnect2.com) and create a "standard" Total Connect user account specifically for use with Home Assistant.
 It should not have full administrative privileges.

 Give the user access to your Location.
 Give the user a usercode, usually a 4 digit number.